ayushs8800/Flat-Dealing-System/README.md

 manual work and help the dealer to save the records efficiently.
 This project is aimed at developing a flat dealing software.
 We are managing the records of buyers by the help of data structures.
-We are using linked lists so that the same type of flats are grouped together.
+We are using LINKED LISTS so that the same type of flats are grouped together.
 We have designed the software like that the dealer gets the details of all buyers sorted in whichever condition he may require , for eg. – Buyers who want 2 bhk flat , or buyers